djiwandou/scaleup/README.md

 ## Future and Further Exploration

-Throws back to my personal principle :point_up_2: [#3 and #4](#intro-my-initial-thoughts) more to come... is always make the next best tech. decision based on the data and observability.
+Throws back to my personal principle :point_up_2: [#3 and #4](#intro-my-initial-thoughts) more to come... is always to make the next best tech. decision based on data and observability metrics.

 And don't forget to keep exploring :punch: